Research and reports

 Whatever you do here don’t rush, and take legal advice if you’re unsure.

-Once you’ve found your premises, you’ll need to think about how you’re going to run your business.
+Once you’ve decided if you want to have a fixed premises or offer a mobile service, you’ll need to think about how you’re going to run your business.

 Here are some of the key things to consider: